WitherOrNot/chacha/README.md

 ## How to use?

-[Download](https://github.com/WitherOrNot/chacha/archive/refs/heads/main.zip), extract all files, run `chacha.cmd`
+[Download](https://github.com/WitherOrNot/chacha/archive/refs/heads/main.zip), extract all files, run `chacha.cmd` as Administrator

 ## How does it work?